cashubtc/nuts/XX.md

     "nonce": "<deterministic nonce computed above>",
     "data": "..."
     "tags": [
-        TODO: fill this in correctly: 2-of-2 with expiry ["sigflag", "SIG_ALL"]
+        TODO: fill this in correctly: 2-of-2 with expiry like this: let conditions = Conditions::new(
+                Some(locktime),                       // Locktime for Alice's refund
+                Some(vec![*charlie_pubkey]),          // Charlie's key as additional pubkey for 2-of-2
+                Some(vec![*alice_pubkey]),            // Alice can refund after locktime Some(2),                              // Require 2 signatures before locktime
+                Some(SigFlag::SigAll),                // SigAll: signatures commit to outputs Some(1),                              // Only 1 signature needed for refund (Alice)
+            )?;
+    ["sigflag", "SIG_ALL"]
     ]
   }